iamdudeman/react-cross-platform-boilerplate/README.md

     1. Actions calling dispatch
     1. Reusing containers
 1. JSDocs
+1. Add sonarwhal to web and desktop for accessibility linting
+1. Improve linting rules

 ## Setting up everything
 This will install all the modules for shared, desktop, native, and web as well as setting up some symlinks so we can have hot module reloading while developing.

-Note: This might take a minute or two.
+Note: This might take awhile.
 There is around 500mb of node_modules at the moment.
 ```
 $ npm install
 ```